Back to blogs

 Blog Img

-"We are seeing a trend that both Western private bankers working in Asia and foreign-educated Asian private bankers working in Europe or the US — to consider moving back to their native countries," said Zee.
-According to Swiss bank UBS’ new Billionaires Insights Report 2020, Asia-Pacific has more billionaires than any other region.
-Excitingly, according to Knight Frank’s Wealth Report 2020, Asia’s UHNWI population growth outpaces other global regions, while Singapore’s UHNWI population set to grow by 29% by 2024.
-No surprise that we see billionaire Ray Dalio set to open Family Office in Singapore; as well as JPMorgan recently announced to double Singapore private bankers for rich Chinese.
-The opportunities in Singapore private wealth sector is promising.
+According to Swiss bank UBS’ new Billionaires Insights Report 2020, APAC has more billionaires than any other region.
+Excitingly, according to Knight Frank’s Wealth Report 2020, Asia’s UHNWI population growth outpaces other global regions, while Singapore’s UHNWI population is set to grow by 29% by 2024.
+It's no surprise that we see billionaire Ray Dalio set to open a family office in Singapore, as well as JPMorgan recently announcing they are going to double Singapore private bankers for Chinese clients.
+The opportunities in Singapore's private wealth sector are promising.